University technology transfer offices: International diffusion and TTOs outside the US

 As many major research universities across the US began to adopt TTOs, institutions outside the US became attracted to the idea of taking control of their commercialization activities as well.
 Prior to the 2000s, many German-speaking and Scandinavian countries had a policy of "professor's privilege", in which faculty retain the right to control the intellectual property of their inventions.
 In addition, in recent years many OECD and EU nations have created legislation that emulates Bayh-Dole, in an attempt to increase the commercialization activities and impact of their respective research universities.
-Denmark was among the first to abolish professor's privilege, followed by Germany, Austria, Norway and Finland between 2000-2007.
+Denmark was among the first to abolish professor's privilege, followed by Germany, Austria, Norway and Finland between 2000 and 2007.
 Countries such as France and the UK, which already had policies in place that grant intellectual property rights to universities during this period, began heavily encouraging and enforcing these institutional ownership rights.
 As of 2011, most European countries grant universities the rights to the intellectual property of inventions developed by faculty researchers, yet a few countries such as Italy and Sweden still employ professor's privilege.
 Hence, there has been a marked increase in the commercialization activities of universities and creation of TTOs in Europe.

 Several Asian countries such as Japan, China, and India have also shifted towards a Bayh-Dole type legislation, although some countries such as Malaysia have a shared ownership model.
 Moreover, there has been a general shift towards increased commercialization and the establishment of TTOs across higher education institutions in Asian countries.